-Miami, the gateway to South America, handeld 40,9 Mio. passengers in 2014.
-Its one of the best spotting airports on this planet.
-You get a great variety of international carriers, mainly from Europe and South/Middle America as well as a many different cargo operators.
+Miami International Airport Florida, the US-gateway to South America, handled 44 Mio. passengers in 2017.
+You get a great variety of international carriers, mainly from Europe and South/Central America as well as a many different cargo operators.
 American Airlines has a big hub here and is responsible for most traffic.
 If you want to escape the cold European winter, Miami offers everything you will need.
 Sun, ocean, planes…. and the girls at Miami Beach.

 Almost all know operators from South and Middle America serving Miami from their hubs.
 LATAM Group, Avianca, COPA, Aerolíneas Argentinas or Aeroméxico as well as operators from the Caribbean Sea like Aruba Air, Bahamas Air, Caribbean Airlines just to mention a few.

-Furthermore plenty of cargo airlines from all over the world, operating out of Miami with flights mainly to the southern hemisphere.
-In addition to the airlines cargo from Latin America there are Amerijet Initernation, Centurion Air Cargo, Florida West International Airways, IBC Airways, UPS and FedEx using Miami frequently.
+Furthermore MIA is the twelth biggest cargo airport of the world with plenty of operators from all over the world, flying in and out of Miami.
+In addition to the cargo airlines from Latin America there are Amerijet Initernation, IBC Airways, UPS and FedEx using Miami frequently.

 How was your spotting trip?

 Rate this airport now.